FinweLtd/orion360-sdk-basic-examples-android/README.md

 This repository contains a set of minimal examples for creating a 360 image/video player for the most common use cases (look for the word "minimal" in the example name).
 Start studying from these short and to-the-point examples, preferably in the presented order as the examples get gradually more complex.

 More advanced examples are included for improving the player with features such as VR mode and interactive hotspots.
-When you have mastered the basics, these examples will become valuable sources for adding new features to your 360 player app.
+When you have mastered the basics, these examples will become valuable sources for adding new features to your 360 app.

 In order to make studying the examples as easy as possible, each one is implemented as an activity with very few dependencies outside of its own class, thorougly commented, and briefly explained in this README.